 If you've bought a firewall in the last 3 years, you've bought a UTM firewall: a device that will not only control traffic based on policy, but also one that has other built-in threat mitigation technologies, such as antivirus, intrusion prevention and content filtering.
-UTM features have been around for longer than that, but the market universally moved to
+UTM features have been around for longer than that, but the market universally moved to UTM about 3 years ago for all but the biggest and smallest of devices.
+There are lots of reasons for this shift, including a desire to provide better security and adapt to current Internet threats.

 However, one cynical reason for the shift to UTM should be kept in mind as you investigate your new (or old firewall): UTM services are subscription services.
 Firewall vendors want to move their customers from a buy-once model to a recurring revenue model, where software updates, IPS rules, and antivirus/antimalware signatures add up to a steady trickle of revenue from each subscriber.
 This inherent conflict of interest means you need to evaluate what services you really want and need from your UTM firewall, so as to maximize the value of the subscription dollars you spend.